ArifRawf/How-To-Root-Y9-Prime-2019/README.md

 There is a `fast fingerprint sensor and face unlock for security`.
 Huawei EMUI 9 with Android Pie v9.0 should also give a pretty stable, smooth and secure experience.
 There is no dedicated MicroSD slot, which means you can either use dual SIM or a single SIM and a MicroSD card at the same time.
 Huawei Y9 Prime (2019) comes with USB Type-C.

-## Now Can We Root This Phone?

-Actually You Cant Root This Phone Like 2018 or 2017 Phones.
-Because 2019 Huawei Has More Security With Their Custom Rom Where `You Cant Root` This Phone.

-Thanks For Visiting My Page.
-[Arif Rawf](http://github.com/ArifRawf)